doda25-team11/operation/ACTIVITY.md

 I did not make any PR's.
 I spent my time on making the in-class exercises and started with A3, but have not made much progress yet.

 - Arnas

-- I have assigned myself step 3 of A3.
+I have assigned myself step 3 of A3.
 I also fixed some bugs.
+I have helped wih 16 and 17 of A2.

 ### Week Q1.5 (Dec 8+)